TD-Null/LibraryManagement/README.md

 6. Members will have limits regarding when they check-out books from system:
    * There should be a maximum limit (5) on how many books are issued to a member.
    * There should be a maximum limit (10) on how many days a member can keep a book.
 7. If a member returns a book past its due date, a fine will be issue to them and they must pay for those fines.
+A member can pay these fines with the following transactions:
+   * Credit card
+   * Check
+   * Cash
 8. The system will send notifications to a member regarding book checkouts, reservations, and renewals.
-9. Each book and member;s library card will have a unique barcode.
+9. Each book and member's library card will have a unique barcode.
 The system will used these barcode during checkouts, reservations, and renewals.

 ## Main Components